-You are given a zip file named $cordic_tutorial.zip$ on ecelinux under /classes/ece6775/labs, which contains the following directories:
+You are given a zip file named cordic\tutorial.zip on ecelinux under /classes/ece5997/labs, which contains the following directories:

 - ecelinux: contains a Vivado HLS project to synthesize the CORDIC hardware module.
 This should be done on ecelinux. - zedboard: contains a C++ project to build the CORDIC host program.
 The host program should be run on the Zedboard after programming the FPGA.